Chemise binding

 Chemise binding (chemisette) was a protective cover for a book used between the 12th and 16th century.
 It could be a slip-on sleeve or an overcover attached to the volume, with the fabric protruding beyond the edges of a book allowing for full covering of the volume, thus offering additional protection of a highly valuable object.
 Chemise bindings were usually made of textiles such as silk, satin or velvet or, less frequently, animal skin.
 While there is some evidence to suggest that the first chemise bindings might have been produced in Italy, they are typically associated with late Middle Ages in Northern Europe and indeed feature prominently in art from this geographical region and period.
 Due to their fragile nature and their role as protection for the primary cover, only a limited number of chemise bindings survive.
 They were also a natural victim of book- and library-burnings during the religious upheaval ushered in by the Reformation.
-As a result, there are only 13 surviving examples of chemise bindings, all dating from the period 1460-1559.
+As a result, there are only 13 surviving examples of chemise bindings, all dating from the period 1460–1559.

 Chemise bindings were used for protection of both sacred and secular volumes.
 Whilst their most common use was as an overcover for prayer books, such as book of hours, medieval men would also use chemise bindings for particularly important volumes, such as the books of the royal courts.
 The embroidery and embellishments adorning chemise bindings reflected the grandeur of their owner.
-Consequently, chemise bindings were demarcations of individuals’ social status, devotional piety, and wealth.
+Consequently, chemise bindings were demarcations of individuals' social status, devotional piety, and wealth.

 Devotional significance

 Thirteenth century saw the emergence of a practice of using cushions on altars as supports for devotional books.
-Chemise bindings, when the book was open, would create an impression of a cushion supporting the volume, thus ‘emphasizing the traditional relationship between the cushion and the book.’
+Chemise bindings, when the book was open, would create an impression of a cushion supporting the volume, thus "emphasizing the traditional relationship between the cushion and the book."

-Book of Hours - Illuminated manuscript on parchment, Italy, 1485-1499.
-On display at the Huntington Library, San Marino, California, USA.
+Book of Hours - Illuminated manuscript on parchment, Italy, 1485–1499.
+On display at the Huntington Library, San Marino, California, US.

-Chemise bindings were an important part of the multisensory experience of prayer – arranging and unfolding one’s book of hours, for instance, was a part of the ritual of prayer, creating an impression of a special, sacred moment.
-The act of draping prayer books in chemise bindings after prayer has been compared to the ‘ritual gestures of veneration at mass, benediction, and Corpus Christi processions.’
+Chemise bindings were an important part of the multisensory experience of prayer – arranging and unfolding one's book of hours, for instance, was a part of the ritual of prayer, creating an impression of a special, sacred moment.
+The act of draping prayer books in chemise bindings after prayer has been compared to the "ritual gestures of veneration at mass, benediction, and Corpus Christi processions."
 The motif of covering hands when handling sacred objects figures prominently in Early Christian art and the tradition of Judaism.
 The idea of covered hands handling books, and particularly the Bible, was symbolic of devotion, veneration and piety in medieval European culture.
 The presence of a covering made the space suitable for the Holy Word of God to be handled and received.
 Chemise bindings protecting private books of hours constituted an important part of the multisensory devotional ritual alongside candles, rosaries and sacred paintings.